-9.21.
+8.21.
 Dangerous Goods

-A hazardous materials incident can occur when a chemical is spilled during the movement of a toxic or hazardous material.
+A hazardous materials (HAZMAT) incident can occur when a chemical is spilled during the movement of HAZMAT.
 Generally, this would be the result of a breakdown in freight handling procedures or packaging.
 Most of these incidents occur in and around the passenger or freight terminals.

-A hazardous materials incident poses a severe risk to your health as well as to the environment.
-Avoid the increased risk by remaining well clear of any hazardous materials incident.
+HAZMAT incident poses a severe risk to your health as well as to the environment.
+Avoid the increased risk by remaining well clear of any HAZMAT incident.

-9.22.
+8.22.
 Fatigue